-- Zero pollution incidents; - Minimal vegetation clearing and earthworks; - Minimal impact on regional groundwater users; - Protect local flora and fauna, and - Use natural resources effectively and efficiently.
+- Aim for zero pollution incidents. - Minimise vegetation clearing and earthworks. - Minimise impact on local and regional groundwater users - Protect local flora and fauna, and - Use natural resources effectively and efficiently.

-2.2 ORGANISATIONAL STRUCTURE, ROLES AND RESPONSIBILITIES
+2.2 ORGANISATIONAL STRUCTURE, ROLES, AND RESPONSIBILITIES

-The proponent shall provide a Project team to oversee and undertake the preparation and expansion activities, which will be composed of the proponent's personnel and contractors.
+The proponent shall provide a Project team to oversee and undertake the preparation and exploration activities.
+This team will be composed of the proponent's personnel and contractors.
 A nominated role shall be identified to ensure the management and implementation of this EMP is carried out throughout the Project Life.
 The Proponent shall be responsible for:

-- Ensuring all members of the project team, including contractors, comply with the procedures set out in this EMP - Ensuring that all persons are provided with sufficient training, supervision, and instruction to fulfil this requirement - Ensuring that any persons allocated specific environmental responsibilities are notified of their appointment and confirm that their responsibilities are clearly understood - Contractors shall be responsible for ensuring and demonstrating that all personnel employed by them are compliant with this EMP, and meet the responsibilities listed above
+- Ensuring all members of the project team, including contractors, comply with the procedures set out in this EMP. - Ensuring that all persons are provided with sufficient training, supervision, and instruction to fulfil this requirement. - Ensuring that any persons allocated specific environmental responsibilities are notified of their appointment and confirm that their responsibilities are clearly understood. - Contractors shall be responsible for ensuring and demonstrating that all personnel employed by them are compliant with this EMP, and meet the responsibilities listed above.